JLBeltran-IMAG/shimexpy/readme.md

-# ShimExPy: Spatial Harmonics Imaging for X-ray Physics
+# Shimexpy: A python package for Spatial Harmonics Imaging and mesh-based X-ray Imaging

 ShimExPy is a Python package for spatial harmonics X-ray imaging analysis.
 It provides tools for performing spatial harmonics analysis on X-ray images, extracting absorption, scattering, and phase contrast.

-## Features

-- Fast Fourier Transform (FFT) based spatial harmonics analysis
-- GPU acceleration for FFT computation via CuPy
-- Multiple phase unwrapping algorithms
-- Contrast retrieval for absorption, scattering, and phase map
-- GUI for interactive image analysis
-- I/O utilities for loading and saving data
-- Visualization tools for displaying results

 ## Installation

 ### Prerequisites

 - Python 3.7+
-- CUDA 12.x (for GPU acceleration)
+- CUDA (for GPU acceleration) - optional, but recomandable
+-

 ### Basic Installation